 Providence Health Care is participating in the BC-wide Facility Engagement Initiative.
-Launched through the Physician Master Agreement, it aims to strengthen physician communication and collaboration with our health authority on matters that affect patient care and our workplace.
-It also aims to strengthen connections among physicians across our sites.
+Launched through the Physician Master Agreement, it aims to strengthen medical staff communication and collaboration with our health authority on priorities that affect patient care and our workplace.
+It also aims to strengthen connections among medical staff across our sites.

-PHC PASS provides opportunities for all physicians with privileges at PHC sites, and who are members of the PHC medical staff to participate in its activities, to:
+All medical staff with privileges at PHC sites, and who are members of the PHC medical staff can participate in engagement activities to:

 PHC PASS Working Group

-It comprises physician members who are representative of the medical staff and include the following physicians:
+It comprises medical staff members who are representative of the medical staff and includes the following physician leaders.

 PASS Board Members